flossytoo/portfolio/README.md

 - Analyse use of cassava in Thailand
 - Analyse key findings in order to provide actionable insights

-Read more about the project here
+Read more about the project [HERE](https://flossytoo.github.io/portfolio/Project_4/nutrition.md)

 #### Creation of a database for real estate data with SQL
 Key steps